 - RooFit is a tool for creating models - RooAbsPdf: base class for PDFs.
 Will often be constructed from many PDF types. - eg. RooGaussian, RooProdPdf, RooSimultaneous - these are functions of each other, and of RooRealVar parameters that can be mapped to fit parameters - can be constructed directly from C++ or Python, or via a "factory" from a specification - eg. SUM::model (fRooGaussian::g(x,m[0],1), RooChebychev::c(x,{a0[0.1],a1[0.2],a2[-0.3]})) - RooAbsData: abstract dataset type.
-Can hold binned and/or unbinned data - RooStats::ModelConfig: holds configuration information for a single model - PDF, POIs, NPs, observables, etc - RooWorkspace: container for PDFs, datasets, and ModelConfigs - This can be saved to a workspace.root file to allow separate statistical analysis - everything needed should be stored here, allowing sharing, combining, archiving - RooFit also provides fitting and basic statistical analysis tools - RooNLLVar: $-\ln L$ constructed from PDF and dataset - RooMinimizer: uses Minuit to minimise RooNLLVar for specified parameters - RooStats provides higher-level statistical analysis tools - eg. ProfileLikelihoodTestStat, AsymptoticCalculator, FrequentistCalculator, HypoTestInverter
+Can hold binned and/or unbinned data - RooStats::ModelConfig (optional): holds configuration information for a single model - PDF, POIs, NPs, observables, etc - RooWorkspace: container for PDFs, datasets, and ModelConfigs - This can be saved to a workspace.root file to allow separate statistical analysis - everything needed should be stored here, allowing sharing, combining, archiving - RooFit also provides fitting and basic statistical analysis tools - RooNLLVar: $-\ln L$ constructed from PDF and dataset - RooMinimizer: uses Minuit to minimise RooNLLVar for specified parameters

-HistFactory and pyhf
+RooStats, HistFactory, and pyhf